JKHYuen/BloomAttenuationBuild/README.md

 ## To Start Tech Demo
 ***Windows 64-bit required**
 1. Clone or download zip with green "Code" button at the top right
-2. Run "BloomAttenutation.exe" (must be unzipped)
+2. Run "BloomAttenutation.exe" (files must be unzipped)

 ## Controls
     WASD: to move